-K3 Utility and KX3 Utility can be used to create and test macros.
-The first eight of these can be sent to the transceiver, where they can be assigned to any of the programmable function switches.
+K3/KX3/KX2 Utility can be used to create and test macros.
+The first eight of these can be sent to the transceiver (K3 and KX3 only), where they can be assigned to any of the programmable function switches.
 Macros can have a length of up to 120 characters, along with a label of up to 7 characters.